10 Best Undervalued Basic Materials Stocks for December 2025

 Risk Factors

-- Margin pressure from input costs
+- Continued margin pressure from raw material costs

-Stock #10: Dow Inc. (DOW)
+Stock #8: Dow Inc. (DOW)

 | Metric | Value |